Slovak left poised to win election, sink reformists

 The election comes two years early, after an SDKU-led coalition government collapsed in acrimony last October when one of its junior members, the free-market SaS party, refused to back the expansion of the euro zone’s bailout fund.

-At the heart of the SDKU’s likely electoral rout, however, lies the leaking of a secret service file in December appearing to detail bugged conversations between politicians and businessmen in which they allegedly discuss kickbacks in return for the sale of public companies in the mid-2000s.
+At the heart of the SDKU’s likely electoral rout, however, lies the leaking of a secret service file in December purporting to detail bugged conversations between top politicians and businessmen in which they allegedly discuss kickbacks in return for the sale of public companies in the mid-2000s.

-On Friday evening, police used tear gas to disperse a demonstration of around 200 people at the government’s offices who threw eggs and shouted “put the gorilla behind bars”.
+On Friday, police used teargas to disperse a demonstration of around 200 people at the government’s offices who threw eggs and shouted “Put the gorilla behind bars”.

 Police said several protesters were detained.